seven-phases-max/less-plugin-lists/docs/va.md

 ```

 ### Comma vs. Space
 Both comma and space separated list are supported.
-When both list types are used in a single expression, the result inherits the delimiter of the leftmost list operand, e.g.:
+When both list types are used in a single expression, its result inherits the delimiter of the leftmost list operand, e.g.:
 ```less
 @a: 10 20;
 @b:  1, 2;